CSCfi/pebbles/pouta_blueprints/drivers/provisioning/README_docker_driver.md

 At the time of writing, docker driver will try to upload two images to new notebook hosts.
 The images will need to be downloaded from dockerhub and placed in worker's /images -directory:

-As cloud-user@server on the server, pull the images
+As cloud-user on the server, pull the images

     docker pull rocker/rstudio
     docker pull rocker/ropensci